One-sided Frobenius pairs in extriangulated categories: Introduction

 \section{Introduction}

-An important branch of relative homological algebra was developed by Auslander and Buchweitz in their paper \cite{AB89T}.
-Based on this, Hashimoto \cite{H00A} defined the so-called ``Auslander-Buchweitz context'' for abelian categories, Auslander-Buchweitz approximation theory is the prerequisite for computing relative dimensions.
-On the other hand, cotorsion pairs, developed in \cite{ET01H, EJ01R,GT06A}, are important in the study of the algebraic and geometric structures of abelian categories.
+Auslander-Buchweitz approximation theory was firstly developed by Auslander and Buchweitz \cite{AB89T}.
+Later on, Hashimoto \cite{H00A} investigated the Auslander-Buchweitz context for abelian categories.
+Cotorsion pairs were introduced by Salce \cite{S} in the category of abelian groups, and developed in the study of the algebraic and geometric structures of abelian categories (see \cite{ET01H, EJ01R,GT06A}).
 This notion provides a good setting for investigating relative homological dimensions (see \cite{AM}).
-Moreover, Huerta, Mendoza and P\'{e}rez \cite{HMP} introduced the notion of $n$-cotorsion pairs in abelian categories.
+As a higher version of cotorsion pairs, Huerta et al. \cite{HMP} introduced the notion of $n$-cotorsion pairs in abelian categories.
 They described several properties of $n$-cotorsion pairs and established a relation with (complete) cotorsion pairs.
-Becerril, Mendoza, P\'{e}rez and Santiago \cite{BMP19F} introduced Frobenius pairs in abelian categories, they presented one-to-one correspondences between left Frobenius pairs, Auslander-Buchweitz contexts and cotorsion pairs in abelian categories.
-Recently, Huang, Ma and Zhao \cite{MZ} generalized partially this correspondence to triangulated categories with a proper class of triangles.
+As a remarkable study, another higher version of cotorsion pair in abelian categories was previously introduced by Crivei and Torrecillas \cite{CT}.
+On the other hand, Becerril et al. \cite{BMP19F} introduced Frobenius pairs in abelian categories.
+They presented one-to-one correspondences between left Frobenius pairs, Auslander-Buchweitz contexts and cotorsion pairs in abelian categories.
+Recently, Ma et al. \cite{MZ} generalized partially this correspondence to triangulated categories with a proper class of triangles.